in-toto/attestation/README.md

 formats vetted by our maintainers to cover a number of common use cases.

 For tooling integration, we provide [protobuf definitions] of the spec.
-We currently only provide a pre-generated library for Go.
+We currently only provide language bindings for Go and Python.

 ## Is your use case not covered by existing predicate types?